zachMitchell/lemonBot/adminManual.md

 Jokes aside this was to demonstrate you can place items anywhere in the command and it will still work.
 Since everything can be distinguished by some property (keywords having "quotations", numbers being numbers and mentions having @'s) it's easy to take it all in via strange fashion.
 This should help speed things up and that way you don't have to worry when in a rush.

-Anyway, this reads as "within a 20 message radius, remove messages from @cottonEyeJoe and @ironMouthSteve which have the keywords 'blood', 'guns' or 'romance'".
+Anyway, this reads as "within a 20 message range, remove messages from @cottonEyeJoe and @ironMouthSteve which have the keywords 'blood', 'guns' or 'romance'".
 Emphasis on **or**.
 Not all of these words need to be in the message to be removed, just one of them.

-Good work!
-You read how to use `/del`!
+Good work, you know how to use `/del`!
 Ready for `/copy`?!
 It's a hefty one.
 You sure?
 Ok here it goes:

 *PSYCHE* - it's the same patterns as `/del` XD